doerte/doerte.github.com/index.md

 [<img alt="D&ouml;rte Hessler" src="images/me_web.png" class="rechts">] (/contact)

 ... on my webpage!
 For now you will find here mainly information about my research:
 I recently finished my PhD research in Neurolinguistics at the University of Groningen.
+Now I work there as an assistant professor.
+My main task is the set-up and coordination of the Center of expertise for language and communication disorder, which is a collaboration of the Faculty of Arts, the Faculty of Behavioral and Social Sciences and the University Medical Center Groningen.
+More information about the center will be put here soon.
+Next to the work for the center I also teach in the department of Neurolinguistics.
-Now I work there as a part-time lecturer, teaching Psycholinguistics.
-Furthermore, I own a small translation company, called [Parolanto](http://parolanto.nl).
-On this website you can find a description of my PhD project.
+On this website you can find a short description of my PhD project.
 You can also find information on publications, talks and previous work.
 Also you might want to have a look at some links I can recommend!

 If you want to contact me please send a mail to: me (at) doerte (dot) eu